Mesoscopic modeling of hidden spiking neurons: Relation to prior work

 \section{Relation to prior work}

-While many latent variable models (LVM), including Poisson Linear Dynamical Systems (PLDS) \cite{MacBue12} and Switching Linear Dynamical Systems (SLDS) \cite{AckFu70,GhaHin00,Bar06,FoxSud08,PetYu11,LinJoh17}, have been designed for inferring low-dimensional population dynamics \cite{KulPan07, LawWu10,VidAhm12,GaoArc16, WuRoy17,PanOsh18,DunSah18,DunBoh19,NasLin19,GlaWhi20,ZolPil20,RutBer20,KeeAoi20,KimLuo21}, their account for the population activity is a phenomenological one.
-In contrast, the LVM derived in this work is a true multiscale model, as latent population dynamics directly stem from neuronal dynamics.
+While many latent variable models (LVM), including Poisson Linear Dynamical Systems (PLDS) \cite{MacBue12} and Switching Linear Dynamical Systems (SLDS) \cite{AckFu70,GhaHin00,Bar06,FoxSud08,PetYu11,LinJoh17}, have been designed for inferring low-dimensional population dynamics \cite{KulPan07, LawWu10,VidAhm12,GaoArc16, WuRoy17,PanOsh18,DunSah18,DunBoh19,NasLin19,GlaWhi20,ZolPil20,RutBer20,KeeAoi20,KimLuo21}, their account of the population activity is a phenomenological one.
+By contrast, the LVM derived in this work is a true multiscale model, as latent population dynamics directly stems from neuronal dynamics.

-Our method builds on \citet{RenLon20}, who showed that the mesoscopic model of \citet{SchDeg17} enables the inference of neuronal and connectivity parameters of multi-population SNNs via likelihood-based methods in the case where the mesoscopic population activity is \textit{fully observable}.
+Our method builds on \citet{RenLon20}, who showed that the mesoscopic model of \citet{SchDeg17} enables the inference of neuronal and connectivity parameters of multi-population SNNs via likelihood-based methods when the mesoscopic population activity is \textit{fully observable}.
 Here, for the first time, we show that mesoscopic modeling can also be applied to unobserved neurons, relating LVMs to mean-field theories for populations of spiking neurons \cite{Ger95,BruHak99,Ger00,GerKis14,SchDeg17,SchChi19}.
 Our neuLVM approach towards unobserved neurons differs from the Generalized Linear Model (GLM) approach \cite{Pan04, TruEde05, PilShl08} (and recent extensions \cite{ZolPil18,LamTul18, KobKur19}), which either neglects unobserved neurons or replaces unobserved neurons by stimulus-locked inputs.
 Our approach also avoids microscopic simulations of hidden spiking neurons \cite{PilLat08, BreSen11,BelWan21}, which scale poorly with the number of hidden neurons.